kepta/idly/packages/idly-osm-to-geojson/README.md

 ### Mission

-Convert Osm Entities to Geojson with extra sugary props :)
+Convert Osm Entities into the best Geojson with extra props toppings :)